designstem/projects/dyes/index.md

 * Distributable message should be phrased by students.
 Remember to offer support, if required.

-* Encourage students to help plan the whole process at the beginning, including the core message to be spreaded.
+* Encourage students to help plan the whole process at the beginning, including the core message to be spread.

 * Inform your students at least 1 week before the start of chemistry part of the project, so there will be time to collect food residue and prepare other necessary materials.